duncantl/MJSRandPerm/README.md

    + two versions of a function to pair records - pairRecords1() and pairRecords2()
      + pairRecords2() is vectorized in the entire data.frame

 ### Sample Data Set

 + Sample0751-NCMeanAmpOutput.csv

+### Questions and Notes

++ Questions.md
+  + High-level questions about objective and task
++ MetaExplore.md
+  + initial exploration of the code, some programmatically with meta-programming.

+### Mechanism and data to identify C routines identified in profiler as .External2

+These mostly come from the tidyverse code used in the original script and found when profiling the code.
+They appear in the profling output as .External2 and it does not identify which routine.
+So we traced these via the native debugger lldb and a Python script that is called each time we hit the

++ ExternalCalls.json
+  + the actual calls and number of times they were called.
++ external.py
+  + the python code that is called each time the do_External  C routine is called.
++ ext.c
+  + a sample routine called via .External2

+---

 ## Current Summary